dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 ==========

 Sample input data needed to run the use case should be provided.
-Please try to limit your input data to the minimum that is needed to demonstrate your use case effectively.
+Please try to limit the input data to the minimum that is needed to demonstrate the use case effectively.
 GRIB2 files can be pared down to only contain the fields and/or vertical levels that are needed using `wgrib2 <https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/>`_.